 - Annual index by TMF Group ranks 95 countries according to regulatory and compliance regimes

-Bogotá, Colombia, 16 February 2016 – Colombia is the third-most complex nation in the world companies to stay compliant with corporate regulation and legislation, according to TMF Group's Global Benchmark Complexity Index 2015, declining from 21st place in 2014 as a raft of tax reforms risks further complicating regulatory requirements.
+Sao Paulo, Brazil, 16 February 2016 – Brazil remains among the ten most-complex nations in the world for multinational companies to stay compliant with corporate regulation and legislation, although signs of improvement are showing, according to TMF Group's Global Benchmark Complexity Index 2015.

 The far-reaching annual study by TMF Group, a leading global provider of high value business services to clients operating and investing internationally, ranked 95 jurisdictions across Europe, the Middle East, Africa, Asia-Pacific and the Americas according to how complex they are to do business in from a regulatory and compliance perspective.
 View full report.

-Latin America as a whole remains the most complex region for multinationals to do business in regards to regulation and compliance.
-While Argentina tops the table, Mexico (6th) and Bolivia (7th) and Brazil (10th) are the other countries in the top 10.
+Latin America as a whole remains the most complex region for multinationals to do business in from a regulatory and compliance perspective.
+While Argentina tops the table, Colombia (3rd), Mexico (6th) and Bolivia (7th) are the other countries from the region in the top 10.

 The content of this article is intended to provide a general guide to the subject matter.
 Specialist advice should be sought about your specific circumstances.